Very Interesting Tintype Photo History, 1836-1917

 clipped onto the frame body inside the brass surround.
 Its recipe repeated in the Polaroid.

-Tintype Photo Frame
+Tintype Photo Frames

 This tintype frame was leather-bound with ornate metal shroud.